metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Jonathan Gannon now invoking the blitz here, to considerable success.

 Kirk Cousins adding one more interception and a fumble to his stat line.
 He's truly awful in primetime, isn't he?

+Are there any short yardage options for this Minnesota offense?
+Any screens?
+Any motion?
+Not even any hot reads?